- Homes For Sale

 Ted and Tina were top producers and partners at McGuire 1999 through 2010.
 Ted’s experience in construction and development is always invaluable when advising Buyers and Sellers of San Francisco residential real estate.

-In 2011 Ted and Tina moved to Pacific Union – Christie’s International Real Estate.
+In 2011 Ted and Tina moved to Pacific Union.
 They thrive in, and substantially contribute to, the dynamic and supportive assembly of the top San Francisco Realtors who share knowledge and ideas at the best and highest volume real estate brokerage in our beloved City.
 They love working with their Buyer and Seller clients in all San Francisco neighborhoods and all price points.

 In 2010 at the request of the UC Berkeley Athletic Department, Ted located the properties and successfully raised the funds through a 56 alumni investor LLC to acquire and develop two contiguous dilapidated apartment properties to provide quality market rate housing for Cal student athletes.
 In 2011 Cal named Ted, “Golden Bear of the Year”.
-In 2013 Ted was selected as a Director of the California Alumni Association.
+From 2013 to 2017 Ted served as a Director of the California Alumni Association.

 Since 2009, Ted has been carefully developing the 8 “Painted Gentlemen” condominiums on the 800 block of Steiner Street on historic Alamo Square on the next block down from the iconic Painted Ladies.
-Currently you will find three vacant 27′ x 125′ entitled lots waiting for the Painted Gentlemen to rise.
+Currently you will find three vacant 27′ x 125′ entitled lots where the Painted Gentlemen will soon rise.

 In 2007 Ted and Donna purchased a dilapidated home in the Oak Knoll District in southern Napa Valley and created a wine country retreat to enjoy with family and friends.
 Ted represents buyers and sellers in Napa Valley working closely with excellent agents in our Pacific Union Napa Office.